 Prior to doctoral training, I worked alongside Olympic weightlifters as a physical therapist.
 I found this job challenging yet satisfying through implementing preventive programs, developing and carrying out rehabilitation programs, and assisting in international meets for elite athletes.
 The best part was that I had the opportunity to travel to different countries and witness some of the greatest competitions in the world.

-My zeal and devotion for teaching stem early on in my education years.
-As a first-generation student, I always appreciate those who went above and beyond to make sure I felt belonged and included.
+My zeal and devotion for teaching stem from early on in my education years.
+As a first-generation student, I always appreciate those who went above and beyond to make sure I felt belonged and was included.
 The experience of being around role models paved my way to becoming an educational advocate and reinforced my teaching philosophy with an emphasis on diversity, inclusion, and equity.
-Through 9 years of teaching experience across classrooms, laboratory, clinics, sports field, and cadaver rooms, I am proud to become one of many educators who sees students as an individual and values that diversity is not limited to what the human eyes can see.
+Through 9 years of teaching experience across classrooms, laboratories, clinics, sports fields, and cadaver rooms, I am proud to become one of many educators who sees students as an individual and value that diversity is not limited to what the human eyes can see.

 Inspired by my athletes, I enjoy weightlifting during my free time.
-I also like to run, hike, watch movies, discover new places to eat, and keep exploring new interests.
+I also like running, hiking, watching movies, discovering new places to eat, and exploring new interests.
 After immersing myself in Eugene’s ever-changing beauty and outdoor activities, I cannot wait to explore the waterfalls and trails in Ithaca!